matter-in-motion/mm/docs/units.md

 Function, unit initialisation

 #### __initRequired
-Boolean, means that this unit, when required, will be returned inited
+Boolean, means that this unit returned inited when required

 #### __instance
-Function, If method present it will be called when a unit is required and it should return what you want to return instead of the unit class itself.
+Function, If this method exists units returns the result of this method when required instead of the unit class itself.

 ## Usage

 Units lets you build very simple, predictable and flexible architecture.
-Look at the actual resources exmaple:
+Look at the actual resources example:

 ```
 /resources